This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might enjoy:

 My tiramisu coffee and chocolate mochi are ideal to have in the freezer for when you are craving something sweet.
 Also don’t miss my sfingi doughnuts.
 They are super quick, easy and utterly delicious.
-My brownie bites are also a must-try.
-Irresistibly rich and gooey with a fabulously fudgy centre.
-So good.
+My brownie bites and Nutella puff pastry star are also a must-try.

 Ingredients

-- 4 tsp powdered gelatine (12g), plus 2 tablespoon cold water
+- 8 tsp powdered gelatine, 24g, plus 4 tbsp cold water

 Instructions

 - Place the gelatine into a large heatproof bowl (ideally the bowl of a stand mixer if you have one).
-Add the 2 tablespoon cold water and mix well.
+Add the 4 tbsp cold water and mix well.
 Set aside.

 - Remove the pan from the heat and very carefully drizzle the sugar syrup into the gelatine whilst whisking with an electric whisk.
 You will find this easiest if you use a stand mixer fitted with the whisk attachment.